ecchochan/cf-search/.github/ISSUE_TEMPLATE/BUG.md

       Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
   validations:
     required: false
+name: Bug
+about: Create a bug issue; a bugfix/ branch will be automatically created
+title: ''
+labels: 'bug'
+assignees: ''
+---